elixir-ecto/tds/README.md

 ### NOTE:
 Since TDS version 2.0, `tds_ecto` package is deprecated, this version supports `ecto_sql` since version 3.3.4.

-Please check out the issues for a more complete overview.
-This branch should not be considered stable or ready for production yet.

 For stable versions always use [hex.pm](https://hex.pm/packages/tds) as source for your mix.exs.

 ## Usage